WEIGHT LOSS AND MEAL REPLACEMENT SHAKES SCAM – 100% EXPOSED

 Most of these weight loss/meal replacement shakes are sold under the MLM (Multi-Level Marketing) schemes (pyramid selling schemes).
 Some are sold by individual supplement or FMCG companies too, because they have great demand in the market, and everyone wants a piece of the pie.

 When you meet their distributor, they explain you the various programs and schemes being offered by the company.
-These programs consists of not just the weight loss shakes, but a lot of multivitamins, and bullshit caffeine filled fat burners, with fancy names like metabolism-boosting & energy-boosting.
-These are supplements are useless and harmful fat burners, which have caffeine as their main ingredient and rest of the ingredients are clearly proven to be absolutely useless for fat loss in all the studies.
-For e.g. chromium, garcinia cambogia, BCAA, green coffee bean , CLA etc.
+These programs consists of not just the weight loss shakes, but a lot of other supplements.

-Then there are other crap, self-made supplements, which are sold to you with the promise of detox and reduction in water retention.
-Again, these supplements are 100% worthless and have absolutely no researched evidence that they work.
-On the other hand, they have ample research to prove why they are worthless.
+Then there are supplements, which are sold to you with the promise of detox and reduction in water retention.
+Again, these supplements are absolutely worthless and have absolutely no evidence that they work or are needed for the purpose of weight/fat loss.
 This is not over, as more and more supplements keep getting added, depending on your paying capacity.

-Then they will tell you a simple trick of consuming their shakes and supplements, generally but replacing two meals with the shake, or in simple terms, just eat less, but don’t eat, have our low calorie shake.
-This is along with multiple times, you would be advised to take their fat burners, and other rubbish supplements.
+These companies tell you a simple trick of consuming their shakes and supplements, generally but replacing two meals with the shake, or in simple terms, just eat less, but don’t eat, have our low calorie shake.
+This is along with multiple times, you would be advised to take their fat burners, and other detox supplements.

-The biggest issue is not just the useless ingredients added to these supplements, but also the fact that these companies and their products are absolutely unregulated.
-Because of this there have been multiple cases of serious liver toxicity issues, with the use of these products (Article 1, Article 2, Article 3, Article 4)
+The biggest issue that these companies and their products are absolutely unregulated.
+Because of this there have been multiple cases of serious liver toxicity issues, with the use of these products (https://bit.ly/3e8Vivo, https://bit.ly/34FqZcL, https://bit.ly/31SE0Oc, https://bit.ly/37WNkoa)

 Hectic lifestyle coupled with the rising demand for tasty, high-quality, and healthy food products is anticipated to drive the market growth.
 Additionally, long working hours and a rising number of people leading a sedentary lifestyle are expected to drive the market for ready-to-eat meal replacement products.

-• The customer is exposed to Rosy lines and attractive ‘before-after’ pics, by these MLM companies.
-They promote it as a perfect alternative of a meal, which can be taken as per your convenience, especially when you don’t have the time to prepare a meal.
+• Whenever you try and opt for the weight loss programs by MLM companies selling you these shakes, you are exposed to Rosy lines and attractive ‘before-after’ pics.
+The companies promote it as a perfect alternative of a meal, which can be taken as per your convenience, especially when you don’t have the time to prepare a meal.

-All the before-after pics which you see, along with the testimonials, are mostly fake, bought up pics.
-The real pics too, is simply due to the effect they got from eating less calories, and cutting down junk; 2 reasons every diet in the world will work for a short time.
+All the before-after pics which you see, are simply due to the effect they got from eating less calories, and cutting down junk; 2 reasons every diet in the world will work for a short time.
 Meal replacement shakes offer ‘a solution in a can’, a quick-fix in glossy packaging.
-These solutions appeal to so many people who are lost, confused, searching for faster results.
+These solutions appeal to so many people who are lost, confused, searching for faster results, and have no idea of nutrition science.

-• These crappy shakes, cost a bomb.
+• These shakes, cost a bomb.
 As they don’t come alone.
 They come with a full package of meal replacement products, to be consumed for a very long time.
-Such shakes are way too costly for most people to consume in the long run.
+Such shakes are way too costly for most people to consume in the long run, and for most even in the short term.

 • You will find a lot of studies supporting the fact, that these weight loss/meal replacement shakes are an effective strategy for weight loss.
-Surely they would be, as the simple thing they are doing is reducing a large portion of calories from your diet, and mostly carbohydrates, which lead to a faster water loss.
+Surely they would be, as the simple thing they are doing is reducing a large portion of calories from your diet, and cutting off junk.
+That’s it.
+There is no magic here.

-In a 2019 meta-analysis study in the journal Obesity Reviews, a University of Oxford research team, led by Nerys M. Astbury , reviewed 23 studies with over 7880 participants, which compared the effectiveness of meal replacements for weight loss in people who followed a meal replacement diet with a weight-loss plan that didn’t include meal replacements.
+In a 2019 meta-analysis study, reviewed 23 studies with over 7880 participants, which compared the effectiveness of meal replacements for weight loss in people who followed a meal replacement diet with a weight-loss plan that didn’t include meal replacements.

 After 1 year of following a meal replacement plan, lost 1.4kg more than people using other diets after one year.
 This means, that after spending thousands of rupees on such shakes, the real difference found, after 1 full year was just 1.4kg.
 Had the subjects done a little extra workout, they would have seen a much bigger difference, along with tons of other physiological & psychological benefits.